Anshu-Gondi/Anshu-Gondi/README.md

 * higher-level orchestration and UX are handled by Python or web frameworks
 * AI components are treated as *untrusted but useful* tools, not sources of truth

+I started with **low-level languages early in my B.Tech**, which shaped my approach to building safe, performant, and verifiable systems.
 I prioritize **shipping, testing, and real usage feedback** over theoretical perfection.

 ---